rishavkundu/design-turborepo/README.md

-# Rishav's Design System
+# My Design System

-Hey there! 👋 I'm Rishav Kundu, an independent developer with a passion for pushing the boundaries of digital experiences.
+👋 I'm Rishav Kundu, an independent developer with a passion for pushing the boundaries of digital experiences.
 Welcome to my personal design system—a labor of love crafted to redefine what's possible in the world of digital UX/UI.

 ## Digital Experiences for the Future